 CJ added another sentimental—and Southern—touch to her groom’s outfit with a monogrammed handkerchief from Neiman Marcus.

-The bride shared a special moment with her sister, mother, and grandmother before the ceremony on the Magnolia Plantation.
+The bride shared a special moment with her sister, mother, and grandmother before the ceremony.

 To enhance the natural beauty of the overhanging trees that shaded the ceremony, ornamental flower baskets by Branch Design Studio were added to the towering limbs.